geertplaisier/tailormap-starter/README.md

 - `DOCKER_HOST_SNAPSHOT`: the Docker host (context)
 - `DOCKER_HOST_SNAPSHOT_SSH_CERT`: the SSH certificate to authenticate to the host
 - `DOCKER_HOST_SNAPSHOT_SSH_KEY`: private key for the certificate
+- Optionally `TRAEFIK_NETWORK`: the existing Docker network where Traefik is in (`traefik` by default)

 The GitHub action builds the container image on the GitHub Action runner with the name `ghcr.io/<owner>/<repo>` and pushes it to the GitHub container registry.
 It uses the repository name with `-snapshot` appended as the Docker Compose project name.
 Pull request deployments have `-pr-<number>` appended instead.
 These are also used for the container tags.

+The hostname must be completely available for the CI to deploy to.
+The main branch will be deployed on `/` and pull requests on a sub path.
+You need to have Traefik running on the host configured for Docker and with a certificate resolver named `letsencrypt`.
+This stack and Traefik must be in a shared Docker network so Traefik can reach the web container for reverse proxying.
+This can be configured with the `TRAEFIK_NETWORK` secret.